 tea or pressed with an instant of steam to form a tea cake, tea brick or tuocha.
 Pressed green tea is then stored in a drying room for a day.

 In Yunnan, after the tea is made, it is stored in a clean, well-ventilated environment, with moderate temperature and humidity.
 This is known as dry storage.
-The tea is further aged in the United States, in the fresh air and year-round moderate
+The tea is further aged in the United States, on a farm in the vineyards of the famed

-temperature and humidity of Marin County, California.
+Russian River Valley of Sonoma County, California.
 It is an ideal place to naturally age puer tea.

 Black puer is processed using the wordui (pronounced wor-dway) technique.
 The mao cha is placed in a pile.
 Water is sprinkled on the pile to help accelerate the aging process.
 The pile is closely monitored for temperature and stirred as needed.